ATTPC/attpc_sentry/README.md

 `disk` and `path` mirror the input JSON. `path_gb` is the total GB stored in files at `path`.
 `disk_total_gb` is the total GB in `disk`. `disk_avail_gb` is the unused GB on `disk`. `path_n_files` is the number of files at `path`.
+*Note*: Again, `/backup` is slightly different.
+The `disk` and `path` reflect the expected AT-TPC configuration and no size information is provided.
+The number of files from `/backup` should always be 3.